nixpulvis/nixpulvis.github.io/_posts/2018-02-18-racket-contracts-with-blame.md

 draft: true
 ---

-Throughout my undergraduate computer science education contracts have been heavily stressed.
-However, to many people who didn't study at Northeastern this concept may be foriegn.
 The idea of a contract isn't all that different from a type, since both are used to describe the shape of data.
-The two main differences to me are that:
+However, due to the dynamic nature of contracts they can describe much more than just shape.
+The three main differences are that:

 1. Contracts are dynamic, telling you what went wrong at run-time.
 2. Contracts are opt-in.
-Without getting into gradual type systems, this is general not the case with type systems.
+Without getting into gradual type systems, this is generally not the case with type systems.
+3. In general, a contract system is a system of predicate checks with smart errors.

 In learning to program Racket you may not write a single contract, but you will definetly use them.
 This is because most of the functions (and data) you'll